mikiyukio/research-CFGA/README.md

 # research-CFGA

-if you want to refer the implementation of CFGA method, please goto the following repo first. https://github.com/mikiyukio/CFGA
+if you want to refer the implementation of CFGA method, please goto the following repo first,which is the official implementation of CFGA. https://github.com/mikiyukio/CFGA

 Current CFGA-related repo have not been carefully organized and may be somewhat messy.